quentin23soleil/mobile-technical-test/README.md

-# Drivy Android Challenge
+# Getaround Mobile Challenge
 Looking for a job?
-Check out our [open positions](https://en.drivy.com/jobs).
+Check out our [open positions](https://fr.getaround.com/jobs).
-You can also take a look at our [engineering blog](https://drivy.engineering/) to learn more about the way we work.
+You can also take a look at our [engineering blog](https://getaround.tech/) to learn more about the way we work.

 ## Guidelines
 - Clone this repo (do **not** fork it)